Tabula Cortonensis: Second section

-Notes: The first part is obscure, while the rest repeats names treated above. pes(8) also repeats pes(c) (3,5) from the first section.
+Notes: The first part is obscure, while the rest repeats names treated above. pes (8) also repeats pes(c) (3,5) from the first section.
 If Wylin's conclusion is correct that pes = "farm, fundus ", perhaps then it is related to Umbrian peř-ae "(on the) ground"?

+Van der Meer offers: "By (the power?) of this sacred action, this (land) of Petru Scevas (is) thus the Cusu family's land."